Muskankumari13/Week1/work/capstone_report_template.md

 The target is a **refresh-priority proxy**, because the dataset does not contain a direct historical label saying whether a page should have been refreshed.

 The proxy represents higher priority for pages showing a combination of signals associated with refresh need, such as older content, longer time since update, and weaker/recently declining performance.

+Because the target is a proxy rather than a confirmed historical editorial outcome, model performance should be interpreted as performance on the defined prioritization task rather than proof that a refresh will improve a page.

 ### Feature list